 I – Inspire: Promote and place positive value in sharing meaningful stories and experiences across the firm.
 Capitalize on the unique skills and assets each individual offers.

-L – Listen: Ensure all voices are heard.
+L – Listen: Allow all voices to be heard.
 Find meaning in individual’s needs and desires through intentional listening; welcome and encourage honest opinions and feedback.
 Respond without bias or “but.”

 T – Teach: Seek out opportunities to educate and share our wealth of wisdom.
 Embrace uncomfortable emotions and lead by example by holding one another accountable for words, actions and behavioral patterns displayed in the workplace.